ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/builtins/_includes/list.md

 ## ListShuffle {#listshuffle}

 Returns a shuffled copy of the list.
-Optional extra argument is used to manipulate randomness, see [documentation for `Random`](./basic/random.md).
+An optional argument is used to control randomness, see [documentation for `Random`](./basic/random.md).

 ### Examples